HyperEpsilon/obsidian-templater-scripts/item-selector/ItemSelector - Documentation.md

 - `itemCountList`: A list containing the count of each item.
 If `askForCount` if false, each item has count 1.
 - `totalItemCount`: The sum of all item counts.
 If `askForCount` if false, will just return the total length of the list.
 - `itemAttributeList`: A list containing the attribute of each item.
 If `askForAttribute` is false, each item has the `defaultAttribute`.
+- `formattedDisp`: A list containing the name of each item wrapped with its attributes

 ## Options object
 Each item in the options object is optional.
 Any that are omitted will use the default value.
 Order does not matter.